Pakistan backtracks on uncapped prices for privately imported COVID shots

 The decision to allow commercial imports of vaccines with an exemption on upper price caps had sparked criticism that it would be unfair.

-The country is vaccinating frontline health workers and older population with over one million doses of Sinopharm donated by longtime ally China.
+The country is vaccinating frontline health workers and older people with over 1 million doses of Sinopharm donated by longtime ally China.

+Prime Minister Imran Khan, 68, got his COVID-19 vaccine on Thursday, said a video statement from his office that showed him getting the shot.

 Pakistan is seeing a sharp increase in COVID cases.
 It has recorded 615,810 coronavirus infections and 13,717 deaths, with 3,495 cases and 61 deaths reported in the last 24 hours.